Bookbinder Print finisher

 3. What you'll do

-You could work in a print shop on the high street, in the print department of a local council or university, or at a specialist company that does finishing and binding.
+You could work in a print shop on the high street or in the print department of a local council or university.
+You might also work at a specialist company that does finishing and binding.

 - setting up machinery